covid-at-home/covid-at-home/index.md

-This website was made as a result of the COVID-19 pandemic, but much of the advice may be applicable in other situations.
+This website started as a way to share our early research regarding the COVID-19 pandemic.
+We were trying to write down for ourselves and our friends what to do when so many people were going to get sick.
 Much of what's discussed here may be common sense to some, but we felt it's still good to have some checklists and advice for various stages of illness in one place.
-While we consulted with nurses and doctors on much of this advice, most of this text was written by the non-medically trained, trying to puzzle together what makes sense in this new situation.
+We consulted with nurses and doctors, but this site was created by the non-medically trained, trying to puzzle together what makes sense in our new normal.

 To be clear: **LISTEN TO LOCAL HEALTH AUTHORITIES, DOCTORS AND NURSES** when given the choice between that and something you found on the internet.

 As we started writing for this site in Berlin, Germany in the second week of March 2020, much about the virus was still unclear, but numbers of infected and dead were rising steadily, most recently in Italy.
-While it is not now - nor is it ever - a good time to panic, we do think it is now time to think and prepare.
+Whether the virus has caused total crisis where you are or not: it is time to think and prepare.

 ![](/images/virus.png)